-When the flag is displayed vertically against a wall, the red band should be to the left of the viewer, with the hoist or the When displayed horizontally, the hoist should be to the left of the viewer and the red band at the top.
+When the flag is displayed vertically against a wall, the red band should be to the left of the viewer, with the hoist or the cord seam at the top.

+When displayed horizontally, the hoist should be to the left of the viewer and the red band at the top.
 When the flag is displayed next to or behind the speaker at a meeting, it must be placed to the speaker's right.
 When it is placed elsewhere in the meeting place, it should be to the right of the audience.